accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

 After this Openstack Austin Summit, I found out that the official site provided us with a new lively [video page](https://www.openstack.org/videos/featured).

 As far as I can see, Openstack Summit is high focusing on users, especially the big users.
-The most favored content are usecases, practices, experiences, etc. Technical details, black magic, design discussions are not the main theme, however, except that routinely core developers will come to stage and share the newest updates.
+The most favored contents are usecases, practices, experiences, etc. Technical details, black magic, design discussions are not the main theme, however, except that routinely core developers will come to stage and share the newest updates.

-For real technical stuff, you may need to attend the [design summit](https://www.openstack.org/summit/austin-2016/summit-schedule/full/) (it spans the full week, with most events scheduled to the last summit day; search "contributors meetup").
+For real technical stuff, you may need to attend the [design summit](https://www.openstack.org/summit/austin-2016/summit-schedule/full/) (it spans the full week, with most events scheduled to the last summit day; [example](https://www.openstack.org/summit/austin-2016/summit-schedule/global-search?t=Cinder%3A)).
 The core developers summarize their discussions on [design summit etherpads](https://wiki.openstack.org/wiki/Design_Summit/Newton/Etherpads) (I wish there would be videos too).
 And remember that, the most cutting edge technical updates always appear on [developer maillist](https://wiki.openstack.org/wiki/Mailing_Lists#Future_Development), where the key is to learn how experts think and discuss upon a new problem.

 **[AT&T's Cloud Journey with OpenStack](https://www.openstack.org/videos/video/at-and-ts-cloud-journey-with-openstack)**

 AT&T is an elder and super user of Openstack.
-What they favor is common in the community: pen white box architecture, multi-site deploy with combined local and global controllers, no vendor lock-in, and the agility.
+What they favor is common in the community: open white box architecture, multi-site deploy with combined local and global controllers, no vendor lock-in, and the agility.
 But essentially I think it is cost-reduction, which is actually the most seen.
 I can see multi-site Openstack is getting mature and getting adoptted now.
 Checkout the differences between [zone vs region vs cell vs aggregates](http://docs.openstack.org/openstack-ops/content/scaling.html#segregate_cloud) (Note: Openstack zone is very different from AWS zone).
 Cell V1 is deprecated, while Cell V2 is still being actively developed ([link](http://docs.openstack.org/developer/nova/cells.html)).
 Murano is recommended by AT&T, for which I personally like its object-oriented orchestration language; Magnum, however, is not seen.
 And eventually Mirantis, and its Fuel, is becoming more and more the canonical production-level Openstack distribution.

 **[Doubling Performance in Swift with No Code Changes](https://www.openstack.org/videos/video/doubling-performance-in-swift-with-no-code-changes)**